partlyhuman/wanwan-t-en/Wanwan Aijou Monogatari.md

 Momo: Hold up... what happens now?!

 Prince: Already the bell has rung out midnight at this ball...
-Wasn't the my perfect match going to drop a shoe on the way out?
+Wasn't my perfect match going to drop a shoe on the way out?

 Just as the prince turned toward the moon, muttering these desolate words, a sound emerged from the direction of the garden.